Duke of Chandos: History

 A Robert de Chandos went to Ireland with King John in 1185.
 His son Roger in 1221 received licence to hold a fair at Fownhope in 1221.
 The son of this Roger, another Robert de Chandos (d.
 1302), participated in the Welsh expedition of Edward I. The son of Robert, Roger de Chandos, served in the Scottish wars of Edward II and received a knighthood.
 In 1321, he was sheriff of Herefordshire.
 He was succeeded by Thomas de Chandos.

 Thomas was succeeded by his brother Roger de Chandos (Rogerus de Chaundos).
-Roger was made knight banneret by Edward III.
+Roger was made a knight banneret by Edward III.
 It was this Roger who was summoned to Parliament, and who was cited as Baron de Chandos between 1337 (11th year of Edward III) and 1355, counting as the first creation of the title.
 Roger was succeeded by his son Thomas, who was in turn succeeded by his son John.
-Neither of these were summoned to Parliament, and are thus not named Baron Chandos explicitly, but counted as de jure 2nd and 3rd Barons Chandos, respectively.
+Neither of these was summoned to Parliament, and is thus not named Baron Chandos explicitly, but counted as de jure 2nd and 3rd Barons Chandos, respectively.
 John, who defended Hereford Castle against Owain Glyndŵr in 1403, died without issue in 1428.
 The Chandos estates in Herefordshire passed to the surviving daughter of John's sister Elizabeth, wife of Nicholas Mattesden, and eventually to his great nephew Giles Brugge, de jure 4th Baron Chandos (son of Edward Brugge and Alice de Berkeley, whose mother was Margaret de Chandos).
 He became father to Thomas Brugge, 5th Baron Chandos (d.
 1493).
 Thomas' son, Giles Brugge, 6th Baron Chandos (d.
 1511), held the office of High Sheriff of Gloucestershire for 1499.